 - A slight tremor of one’s hands and/or fingers,

-- An increased sensitivity to heat, causing one to perspire more than normal,
+- An increased sensitivity to heat, causing one to sweat more than normal,

 - Unexplained weight loss,